KvGeijer/zote/ideas.md

 # Improvement ideas for Zote

+* Tighten up grammar to improve inconsistencies such as "if true [1]", as that will seem as an indexing into true

 * Add different error types

 * Add tests for benches, so we at least can run them without error.